ChadCN/Apollo_Swift_Example/README.md

 # Apollo_Swift_Example

-This is a simple example about how to use Apollo in Swift.
+This is a simple example about how to use Apollo in Swift/RxSwift.

 ## How to run the demo